eramsay20/react-node-starter/frontend/README.md

 }
 ```

 Next, define a Root React functional component that returns the App component wrapped in Redux's Provider and React Router DOM's BrowserRouter provider components.
+Make sure to pass in the key of store with the value of store to the Provider.
+Pass Root to reactDOM.render instead of App.

 ```JS
 // frontend/src/index.js